kota65535/sony_camera_remote_api/README.md

 ## Usage

 1. Connect your PC (or device) to the camera with Direct Wi-Fi.
-If you are using Linux, it is recommended to use Shelf class like the following example.
+If your PC uses **Linux** or **MacOS**, you can easiy do it by using `Shelf` class like following example.
 2. Create SonyCameraRemoteAPI::Camera instance with Shelf instance.
 3. Now you can access all of camera APIs and useful wrapper methods!

-This is an example code of capturing single still image.
+This is an example code that takes a picture and transfer it to your PC.

 ```ruby
 require 'sony_camera_remote_api'